Kyenret/codepath-IOS101-wordleproject/README.md

 - [x] Set the correct background color depending on the style that is passed in
 - [x] Add more possible words to choose from
+- [x] Change the scale of the cell

 ## Video Walkthrough